pddpauw/BirdPi/README.md

 > [!IMPORTANT]
 > Ensure you have installed the 64bit LITE Bookworm OS on your raspberry Pi5.

-to install, run the following script:
+to install, run the following script (can easily take 20-30 mins):
 ```
 curl -s https://raw.githubusercontent.com/pddpauw/BirdPi/main/newinstaller.sh| bash
 ```